 As you compile weeks of recordings, every time you get down about your life, you can use those recordings as a powerful reminder to yourself of how much good is in your life.

 Try to find something different each day that was a good moment for you.

 When you make someone else feel good, it can have a way of making you feel good.
 And as it makes you feel good, it’ll be easier for you to be positive about your day.

 It's been proven that being generous makes us happy.

 Tell someone in your life what you appreciate that they do for you, or help someone out if you see an opportunity to do something nice for someone.

 3. Mindful gratitude

-For example, I’m thankful for the chair I’m sitting in.
-I appreciate the comfort I’m currently feeling in it, allowing me to focus completely on what I’m doing right now.
+- I'm thankful I'm able to focus completely on what I’m doing right now.

 Really dive deep into how grateful you are through mindful gratitude.